MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 > need to run PowerShell 7.3 side-by-side with a previous version, reinstall the previous version
 > using the [binary archive][05] method.

-## Installation of latest stable release via Homebrew on macOS 10.13 or higher
+## Install the latest stable release of PowerShell

 There are several ways to install PowerShell on macOS.
 Choose one of the following methods: